 - 1. Erosion control measures may be necessary if there is not adequate vegetation to prevent erosion or if operations require removal of vegetation and there is a possibility that silt will leave the right-of-way. - 2.
 Fertilization and/or reseeding should be considered where difficulty in establishing vegetation is encountered. - 3.
-Mowing height is the actual height of cut. - 4.
+Mowing height is the actual height of cut to prevent scalping and other damage. - 4.
 Do not mow when turf and soil conditions are wet to the point that turf damage or ruts will occur. - 5.
 Native vegetation should be left standing and encouraged in areas that are prone to drifting snow.
 (Figure 6) - 6.
-Desirable trees and shrubs should be pruned to promote proper growth habit. - 7.
-Delayed mowing allows for seed production which may result in healthier stands of turf.
+Delayed mowing allows for seed production which may result in healthier stands of turf. - 7.
+Mowers should be regularly cleaned to eliminate the spread of weeds, especially if mowing noxious or problem weeds.